yandex-cloud/docs/en/managed-postgresql/operations/update.md

    Use the [update](../api-ref/Cluster/update.md) API method and pass the following in the request:

    * The cluster ID in the `clusterId` parameter.
 To find out the cluster ID, [get a list of clusters in the folder](./cluster-list.md#list-clusters).
-   * Settings for access from other services and access to SQL queries from the management console in the `configSpec.access` parameter.
+   * Settings for access from other services {% if product == "yandex-cloud" %} and access to SQL queries from the management console {% endif %} in the `configSpec.access` parameter.
    * Backup window settings in the `configSpec.backupWindowStart` parameter.
    * [Connection pooler mode](../concepts/pooling.md) in the `configSpec.poolerConfig.poolingMode` parameter.
    * Settings for the [maintenance window](../concepts/maintenance.md) (including for disabled clusters) in the `maintenanceWindow` parameter.